Azure/azureml-v2-preview/docs/overview/concepts/environment.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Environments can also be created from a Conda specification.
 The Conda file should adhere to Conda's environment yaml file structure.

+Note that you will still need to provide the base Docker image or Dockerfile to use for the environment.
+If you do not need to provide your own custom image or Dockerfile, you can use one of the official Azure ML Ubuntu Linux-based base images, e.g. "mcr.microsoft.com/openmpi3.1.2-cuda10.2-cudnn8-ubuntu18.04".
+You can see the full set of supported images in the https://github.com/Azure/AzureML-Containers GitHub repo.

+Azure ML will build a Docker image from these specifications, which includes creating a Conda environment with the Conda dependencies specified.
+Azure ML will execute your job in that Conda environment.

 .. code-block:: console

   az ml environment create --file examples/environments/docker_conda_env.yml